Emmascholar/Emotion_detection/README.md

 * Surprise
 * Anger
 * Fear
-### Word2vec was use in creating my word embeddings.
+### Word2vec was used in creating the word embeddings.